tokengamedev/godot-android-plugin-template/template/README.md

 Create\Update the `plugin.cfg` as per your need.
 It will display in the Project Settings of the Godot Project.

+> [!NOTE]
->⚓Note: The script file used here is to create a singleton to be accessible inside Godot project.
+> The script file used here is to create a singleton to be accessible inside Godot project.
 ```ini
 [plugin]